FranciscoCamerini/scatter-gather/README.md

 telnet localhost 8080
 ```

-To kill all processes, in the root of the project run.
+To kill all running processes, in the root of the project run.
 ```bash
 make stop
 ```